 William J. Kaschub ’64 died on May 19, 2019, in Los Gatos, California.

-(The following was submitted by his family on September 3, 2019:)
+(The following was provided by family on September 3, 2019)

 William John Kaschub ’64 passed away on May 19, 2019, in Los Gatos, California.
 Born on November 21, 1942, in Meriden, Connecticut, he prepared for college at Gorham High School in Gorham, New Hampshire.
 During high school, William (Bill) was an active member of Boy Scouts and was an avid golfer.
 He then went on to study history at Bowdoin College and was a member of the school’s a capella group, the Meddiebempsters.

 Following his graduation from Bowdoin, he entered the Peace Corps and spent time in Afghanistan teaching English and math to young children.
 Upon his return from the Peace Corps, he matriculated in Boston College Law School and graduated in 1968.
 Following his graduation from law school, he worked in labor law at General Electric and International Paper.
 He also served as a vice president at General Telephone Electric (GTE) and a senior vice president of human resources at Philadelphia Electric Company.

 Bill loved the mountains in New Hampshire where he grew up climbing the peaks and skiing the mountains.
 He shared his love of the mountains, outdoors and skiing with his three daughters.
 He also had a passion for cooking for friends and family and enjoyed all types of music and theatre.
 He was generous to everyone, especially to his daughters and grandchildren, whom he loved deeply.
 He will be remembered for his generosity, big heart, and boisterous laugh.